MrDla333/content-ops-starter/content/pages/index.md

           textAlign: left
       type: TitleBlock
     subtitle: 5VS5 DON CUP TOURNAMENT
-    text: >
+    text: |
-      From our League of Legends Event in January
+      Watch the best moment from our 5VS5 League of Legends Tournament

-      Watch Da3Douch from team "WIW WIW" gain an INSANE PENTAKILL against team "DRF ESPORTS"
     actions: []
     media:
       title: Title of the video